HosoyaYusaku/hoso-model/README.md

 - **Works Offline**: Once loaded, the tool can be used without an internet connection.
 - **Accessible Design**: Features a user-friendly interface with dark mode support and considerations for keyboard navigation.
 - **Open License (CC BY 4.0)**: Freely remix, transform, and build upon the material, even for commercial purposes, as long as you give appropriate credit.
+- **💾 Auto-Save & Privacy**: Your work is automatically saved in your browser's LocalStorage.
+This data is stored only on your device and is never sent to any server.

 ### 🚀 Live Demo